banderso/gaps/README.md

 # gaps

-A Clojure library designed to ... well, that part is up to you.
+A simple clojure library that will form the core of a text buffer server.

 ## Usage

-FIXME
+TODO: currently in flux.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Benjamin Anderson.

 Distributed under the Eclipse Public License, the same as Clojure.